 The Infant and Toddler Genetics Craniofacial Clinic is where newborns, infants and toddlers are evaluated.
-They are seen by a geneticist and advanced practice nurse.
+They are seen by a geneticist and advanced practice registered nurse.
 This clinic ensures that each child receives appropriate medical and dental management.
 The team closely monitors growth and development, following these children on a regular basis until they are 3 to 4 years old.
-They are then referred to the Craniofacial team for yearly evaluations until treatment is complete.
+They are then referred to the craniofacial team for yearly evaluations until treatment is complete.

 The Orthognathic Clinic is held twice a month.
 A craniofacial surgeon and orthodontist evaluate older children who have significant tooth, jaw and mouth abnormalities.
 These children often require both orthodontic treatment and jaw surgery to correct skeletal misalignment of the teeth and jaws.

 The Human Genetics clinical nurse specialist and geneticist meet with parents who are expecting a baby with a craniofacial condition that has been diagnosed prenatally.
 Parents are counseled about all aspects of craniofacial care.

 A team of specialists provides consultation and treatment for newborns hospitalized with airway problems such as Pierre Robin sequence.